udemyDevops/CI-CD-with-Jenkins/Jenkins-security/readme.md

         ![alt text](security-realm.png)

         1. Jenkin's own user database --> Allow users to sing up (Users with the Jenkins URL can sign up themself)
-            - Once the user sign up, the Admin user have to provide permissions --> Manage Jenkins --> security --> configure Global security --> Authorization --> click `add user or group` --> give the user name (if the user is not part of Jenkin's database a cross 'x'mark wuill be shown for the user logo)
+            - Once the user sign up, the Admin user have to provide permissions --> Manage Jenkins --> security --> configure Global security --> Authorization --> click `add user or group` --> give the user name (if the user is not part of Jenkin's database a cross 'x' mark wuill be shown for the user logo)
         2. LDAP --> to integrate users in AD